Japan Inflation Accelerates In April On Reduced Energy Subsidies - UrduPoint

 Japan Inflation Accelerates In April On Reduced Energy Subsidies

-According to Kyodo news, the increase in the nationwide core consumer price index, excluding volatile fresh food, followed a 3.2 percent rise in March and was the largest since January 2023, with the key gauge of inflation having remained at or above the Bank of Japan's 2 percent target since April 2022.
+Kyodo news reported that the increase in the nationwide core consumer price index, excluding volatile fresh food, followed a 3.2 percent rise in March and was the largest since January 2023, with the key gauge of inflation having remained at or above the Bank of Japan's (BOJ) 2 percent target since April 2022.

-Core-core CPI, which strips away both energy and fresh food and shows underlying price trends, was up 3.

 Energy prices rose 9.3 percent, accelerating from a 6.6 percent increase in March, with electricity prices surging 13.5 percent and those for city gas climbing 4.7 percent.